A middle class emerges in Central Asia

-Central Asia is bouncing back from the coronavirus (COVID-19) pandemic and after three decades of growth, incomes have risen to a point where a middle class is emerging in the Steppe.
+Central Asia is bouncing back from the coronavirus (COVID-19) pandemic and after three decades of growth, incomes have risen to a point where a middle class is emerging in the steppe.
 And nothing says middle class more than a hoover.

 “Incomes are going up and one of the first thing people will spend their money on is the appliances that help to make household chores a little easier.
 That means buying a hoover,” Bektemir Murodov, the CFO of Artel, Central Asia’s biggest maker of white goods, told bne IntelliNews in an exclusive interview.